THE MESSAGE OF JESUS

 And sadly, we need to hear this message again.

-If we’re honest, it’s hard to argue with the claim that too much of the church today has, by and large, become enslaved to the corruption of Empire building and religion making once again.
+If we’re honest, it’s hard to argue with the claim that too much of the church remains, by and large, enslaved by the corruption of Empire building and Religion making.

 I can only look at the fault in my own heart.
 And in this regard, I realised I had a lot more in common with Nicodemus than I could ever have imagined.